katzer/cordova-plugin-local-notifications/README.md

     json:       String,  // Data to be passed through the notification
     autoCancel: Boolean, // Setting this flag and the notification is automatically canceled when the user clicks it
-    ongoing:    Boolean, // Prevent clearing of notification (Android only)
+    ongoing:    Boolean, // Prevent clearing of notification (Android only) });
-    foreground: String,  // A javascript function to be called if the app is running
-    background: String,  // A javascript function to be called if the app is in the background });
 ```
 **Note:** On Android the notification id needs to be a string which can be converted to a number.
 If the ID has an invalid format, it will be ignored, but canceling the notification will fail.